Published Aug 29, 2023

 Taking Care of Yourself

 When taking on a caregiver role, it can be easy to set aside your needs to focus solely on your loved one.
 However, your needs are still important as well.
-Some ways you can still care for your needs as a caregiver include:
+Some ways you can practice self care and offset the emotional toll of being a family caregiver include:

-• Staying active: continuing to get regular physical activity, even if it’s as simple as taking a jog on a regular basis, can help you feel better and keep yourself in good physical shape.
+• Staying active: continuing to get regular physical activity, even if it’s as simple as taking a jog on a regular basis, can help you feel better, decrease extreme stress, and keep yourself in good physical shape.

-• Eat a healthy, well-rounded diet: eating a well-rounded diet can help you physically and mentally and can ensure you have the strength to care for your loved one.
+• Eat a healthy diet: eating a well-rounded diet can help you physically and mentally and can ensure you have the strength to care for your loved one.

 • Take breaks: while it can be difficult to do so, taking breaks every now and then from caregiving can help ensure you don’t end up burning out.
 Whether you have another family member step in, hire private care aides, contact assisted living facilities in your area or respite care services for extended breaks, make sure you have options that don’t involve you being the only source of care.

 • Take care of your mental health: having a therapist and/or support group can help you deal with the mental load of caregiving.
-You can also make time for other activities that can help you relax, such as meditation, reading, or journaling.
+You can also make time for other activities that can help you relax.
+Common coping strategies include meditation, progressive muscle relaxation, reading, or journaling.

 • Know your capabilities: while you may want to do everything for your loved one, you are still one person who has limits.
 Be aware of what you are and aren’t capable of, and set expectations and find solutions accordingly.